What Color Grow Light is Best? Why Grow Lights Are Purple?

 Introduction

 Grow lights shine purple because they are arrays of bluish and reddish LEDs.
-Plants are most efficient at absorbing blue and red light to conduct photosynthesis, which results in sugars used for many of the plant’s metabolic processes.
+But what color of grow light is best?
+Plants are most efficient at absorbing blue and red light for photosynthesis, producing sugars essential for many of the plant’s metabolic processes.

 Fig 1 Photo by Kara Eads on Unsplash